 The early decision acceptance rate at Rhodes College is 65%, compared to an overall acceptance rate of 51%.
 Last year, Rhodes College admitted 148 of the 228 students who applied early decison.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into Rhodes College is very difficult.
+It is very difficult to get into Rhodes College.
 Rhodes College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like Rhodes College, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

-Transfer student admissions is very difficult.
 In 2021, Rhodes College waitlisted 757 students.
-Of those, 363 eventually received an admissions offer.
+Of those, 363 eventually got off the waitlist.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are given the most weight when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you're strong.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you stand out.